Learn how passive activity loss limitations restrict rental deductions, plus exceptions like the $25K allowance and real estate professional rules.

 In any year you elect to be treated as a “real estate professional” for tax purposes, you’ll need to keep a log of all hours worked within a real estate trade or business.
 It is also prudent to keep a log of hours spent in non-real estate trades or businesses, if applicable, to ensure you’re spending more than half your total working time in a real estate trade or business.

-All is not lost.
-As long as you partake in the management of your properties you can still access the benefits of the sizeable tax advantages available for real estate investors, such as depreciation, mileage, and maintenance expenses.
+If you don’t qualify for the Real Estate Professional Status, don’t worry, all is not lost.
+As long as you partake in the management of your properties, you can still access the benefits of the sizeable tax advantages available for real estate investors, such as:

 In order to claim losses against your ordinary income, you must demonstrate active participation in the activity.
 Active participation entails having a role in making management decisions for the business.
 This requirement is less stringent than the material participation criteria applicable to real estate professionals, which is discussed separately below.